 909 E Main Road, Middletown

 Newport Vineyards includes a 60-acre vineyard, restaurant, cafe, marketplace, tasting room, and tank room.
 The vineyard was originally established in 1977 with the goal of producing fine wines as a way of preserving agricultural land from rapid development.
 Today, they produce a variety of quality, award-winning wines.
+Winery guidelines and reservations can be found, here.

 TOURS & TASTINGS: